bradjones1/saml_idp/README.md

   simplesamlphp itself.
 See immediately below.
 Try [docker-drupal](https://github.com/BradJonesLLC/docker-drupal)
 1. Run the post-Install script, `Drupal\saml_idp\Install::postInstall`, by adding it to your project's `composer.json` file under `post-install-cmd`.
-  If you don't do so, you will need to manually install and enable the "drupalauth" module in simplesamlphp.
+  If you don't do so, you will need to manually enable the "drupalauth" module in simplesamlphp by creating an empty text file at `vendor/simplesamlphp/simplesamlphp/modules/drupalauth/default-enable`.
+  Do not be mislead by the "drupalauth" project on Drupal.org, which is for Drupal 7.
+SSP only needs to be aware of the presence of the SSP auth module, which is autoloaded from the Drupal module.
 1. Configure simplesamlphp's `authsources.php` to use `drupalauth:External` as an
   authentication service.
 A sample is contained in the `config-dist` directory.
 1. Configure a `cookie_domain` value in your `services.yml` file (and any local